High-Protein Loaded Baked Sweet Potato (Breakfast)

 Step 2: Brown the Ground Turkey Sausage

-Bring a skillet to medium heat and add 1 teaspoon of light olive oil and 1 pound of ground turkey.
-Break it up with a spatula and sprinkle in the 1 tablespoon of Worcestershire sauce, 1 teaspoon each of salt, garlic powder, ground sage, rosemary, paprika, 1/2 teaspoon thyme, and 1/8 teaspoon maple extract (optional).
-Continue to stir occasionally until the meat is no longer pink and cooked through.
-Transfer to a plate lined with a paper towel.
+Heat a skillet over medium heat with 1 teaspoon light olive oil.
+Add 1 pound ground turkey and break it up with a spatula.
+Season with 1 tablespoon Worcestershire sauce, 1 teaspoon salt, 1 teaspoon garlic powder, 1 teaspoon dried sage, 1 teaspoon dried rosemary, 1 teaspoon paprika, 1/2 teaspoon dried thyme, and 1/8 teaspoon maple extract if using.

 Adding all the seasonings to the ground turkey sausage in a skllet.